-The LIC Shareholder Council is made up of representatives from 21 wards throughout New Zealand.
-Councillors are elected on a rotational basis by qualifying shareholders in their ward.
-Each councillor serves for four years.
+Councillors are elected on a rotational basis by shareholders in their ward for a four year term.

-The Council reports on its activities at the Annual Meeting, and it also outlines its view of the company’s direction, performance and operations.
+The Council reports on its activities at the Annual Meeting, and outlines its view of the company’s direction, performance and operations.

 Electing council members

-Councillors are elected by qualifying shareholders in their ward.
-To qualify, you must hold LIC co-operative control shares.
+Councillors are elected by shareholders in their ward.